 EUROPE: EC to propose controversial new labelling legislation

+A Labelling directive to be proposed shortly by the European Commission could compel the wine and spirits industry to list all allergens on bottles, following an opinion from EU food scientists that they could cause possibly fatal allergic reactions.
 At present allergens only have to be listed when they are part of compound ingredients that comprise 25% or more of the product.